-Entries have a cap guideline of five entrants, however, enter all Emmy-eligible producers, who will be vetted at the point of nomination to determine final eligibility (see appendix I).
+Entries have a cap guideline of five entrants, however, enter all Emmy-eligible producers (those whose functions support their credit).
+A review will be done at the point of nomination.

-For programs comprised of discrete scenes, musical numbers, comedy stand-ups, sketches, audience of guest participation, and awards/honors (or any mix or match of the above).
+For programs comprised of discrete scenes, musical numbers, comedy stand-ups, sketches, audience of quest participation, and awards/honors (or any mix or match of the above).